+The individual is a student for whom a financial aid administrator makes a documented determination of independence by reason of other unusual circumstances.
 The individual was not claimed as a dependent by his/her parents pursuant to IRS regulations, as demonstrated on the parents' most recent tax forms.